 "Skippers have had this authority since the days of John Paul Jones and sexual assaults still occur," said Lory Manning, a retired Navy captain and senior fellow at the Women in the Military Project.
 "And this is where we are."

 Lardner reported from Washington.
-Associated Press writer Leon Drouin-Keith in Bangkok, and AP researchers Monika Mathur in Washington and Rhonda Shafner in New York contributed to this report.
+Associated Press writer Leon Drouin-Keith in Bangkok and AP researcher Rhonda Shafner in New York contributed to this report.

 Nearly 600 documents, obtained by the AP from the U.S. Naval Criminal Investigative Service through the Freedom of Information Act., of sexual assault cases involving U.S. military personnel at bases in Japan from 2005 to early 2013, are available at: http://apne.ws/1gicM3t